FulytheFox/paw-up-userstyle/README.md

 ## 👏 Contribution
-If you found any bugs, ideas or suggestions for the script, please let me know in the [Issues](https://github.com/FulytheFox/paw-up-userstyle/issues)-Tab.
+If you found any bugs, ideas or suggestions for this userstyle, please let me know in the [Issues](https://github.com/FulytheFox/paw-up-userstyle/issues)-Tab.
 I am happy about new suggestions!